 Raman shift phenomenon

 Raman spectroscopy is based on Raman shift, a phenomenon first described by C.V.
 Raman in 1928 (Bernhard, 1995a).
 When photons of a specific wavelength interact with a molecule, some of the photons undergo a Raman Shift, where the photons’ energy (and wavelength accordingly) are altered.
 This is because some of the photons wave energy is transformed into vibrational energy in the molecular structure (Bernhard, 1995a).
 The shift depends on specific chemical structure and composition of materials.
 Consequently, the Raman Effect is specific and a molecular “fingerprint” can be assembled (Bernhard, 1995b).
 Raman shift is dependent upon the polarizability of a substance, i.e., the ability of its electron cloud to undergo polarization in the electric field induced by other molecules or externally.
-Water molecules (H2O) have very low polarizability, and thus a minute Raman signal, making them an excellent background for Raman spectroscopy (Stöckel et al., 2015).
+Water molecules (H2O) have very low polarizability, and thus a minute Raman signal, making them an excellent background for Raman spectroscopy of suspended particles??
+(Stöckel et al., 2015).

 Raman shift is measured using a spectrometer detecting the light’s wavelength after it was scattered by a sample and converts it into a digital signal for computer processing (Krafft and Popp, 2015 ; Stöckel et al., 2015).
 The spectrum displays the intensity of scattered light at each wavelength that is longer than the original transmitted light (which is cutoff from the signal).
 This light had undergone Raman Shift.
 In figure 1, an example of the Raman shift of ethanol is displayed to illustrate how a well resolved Raman spectrum looks (Figure 1).
 Raman shift is commonly presented by wavenumber in units of cm-1.